Image for Black Friday: seven things to do instead of buying stuff

 6. Swap stuff

 A clothes swap in a south London boozer is helping people refresh their wardrobes for nothing, while challenging the throwaway culture promoted by fast fashion.
-Waverley Garms – a play on the host pub’s name, Waverley Arms – is one of many such events that have been started during the cost of living crisis.
+Waverley Garms – a play on the host pub’s name, Waverley Arms – is one of many such events that started up during the cost of living crisis.
 It was launched by Nunhead resident Cat Lewis.
 “We get a real range of people coming along,” she told Positive News.
 Can’t find one locally?
-Then set one up yourself.
+Set one up yourself.

 Image: Dan Gold